What Alabama's GOP Senate Frontrunner Told Me Should Scare The Daylights Out Of You

 “You’ve got to go,” the Tennessee Republican told Trump, according to people briefed on the exchange.
 “We need you there.”

-Between his two stints on the Alabama Supreme Court I interviewed Moore on my radio program on SiriusXM, once in 2007, after he made an unsuccessful run for the Alabama governorship, and then in 2011, when he was mulling a presidential run (but shortly thereafter made his successful run for Alabama Supreme Court chief justice again).
+Between his two stints on the Alabama Supreme Court I interviewed Moore on my radio program on SiriusXM, once in 2007, after he made an unsuccessful run for the Alabama governorship, and then in 2011, when he was mulling a presidential run (but instead made his successful run for Alabama Supreme Court chief justice the following year).

 If elected, this guy will be the kookiest, most dangerous man to serve in the U.S. Senate in many years.

-In the 2007 interview, Moore was enraged that current Democratic National Committee Deputy Chair Keith Ellison, a Minnesota House member who in 2006 became the first Muslim-American elected to Congress, had been sworn in that year on a Quran ― Thomas Jefferson’s Quran, to be precise ― and publicly attacked Ellison.
+In our 2007 interview, Moore was enraged that current Democratic National Committee Deputy Chair Keith Ellison, a Minnesota House member who in 2006 became the first Muslim-American elected to Congress, had been sworn in that year on a Quran ― Thomas Jefferson’s Quran, to be precise ― and had publicly attacked Ellison.

 “[Islam is] a faith that conflicts with the First Amendment of the Constitution,” he said in our interview.
 “The Constitution and Declaration of Independence has [sic] a direct reference to the Holy Scriptures.”
 (There is in fact no reference to the bible in either.)